Ronin Software is pleased to announce the release of the latest upgrade release

 that can introduce players to the various complex trading strategies noted

-Speculator is offered for sale by Ronin Software at $19.95 for the full
+Speculator is offered for sale by Ronin Software at $21.95 for

 "try-before-you-buy" shareware version that is only limited by game